McCartney Kessler

 McCartney Kessler (born July 8, 1999) is an American professional tennis player.
 She has been ranked as high as world No. 30 in singles and No. 47 in doubles, by the WTA, achieved in 2025.
-Kessler has won three titles in singles and one in doubles on the WTA Tour.
+Kessler has won three singles and one doubles title on the WTA Tour.

 Early life, college education

 From Calhoun, Georgia, her parents, Carl Kessler and Julie Kessler (Driggers), played collegiate tennis at University of Central Florida.
 She has an older sister Mackenzie, who played club tennis at the University of Central Florida, and an older brother McClain Kessler, who played collegiate tennis at Florida.